First commercial flight taking off from Paine Field in Everett today

-The first commercial flight from Snohomish County's Paine Field is expected to take off at 10 a.m.
-Monday.
+The first commercial flight from Snohomish County's Paine Field is an Alaska Airlines flight to Portland.
+The new, two-gate passenger terminal opens up more options for travelers from the greater Seattle area.

 A new era in air travel from the Seattle area is beginning, with the first commercial flight from Paine Field in Everett taking off at 10 a.m.
 Monday.

 The new, two-gate passenger terminal will soon offer as many as 24 flights a day.

-The inaugural flight is bound for Portland.
+The inaugural flight, bound for Portland, is carrying passengers invited by the company that operates the terminal.
+The flight includes local politicians and others who helped make commercial flights from Paine Field a reality.
+The second flight of the day, to Las Vegas, is the first to be open to the public.

 Alaska Airlines will offer 18 daily flights from Paine Field to Las Vegas, Los Angeles, Orange County, Phoenix, Portland, San Diego, San Francisco and San Jose, according to its website.
 Tickets to Portland begin at $44; other destinations cost $64 to $114, according to the site.